We respect your right to privacy.

 Service provisioning logging.
 When the service is taken into use or a license is modified at later stages of the lifecycle, the provisioning log data is collected.
 This is done in order to enable and diagnose successful provisioning to authorized devices, detect abuse of the service, and as a precaution for disaster recovery in case it is needed.
 This log contains the IP address of the client, a random device ID generated by the service, the time of access, the country code obtained via a GeoIP lookup of the client IP address, and other similar technical device data.

 Service logging.
 We do not keep any logs about connections established through the VPN service to external addresses.
 We cannot link the IP address of your browsing destination to you.

-To protect the service against fraudulent use, we maintain temporary logs that contain the duration of the VPN sessions, the amount of data transferred, the device ID and the public IP address from where the VPN client connects to our service.
-Traffic anomalies that look like a potential abuse of our service (such as port scanning or DDOS attacks performed by our clients) are detected by our software and will be logged as well.
+To protect the service against fraudulent use, we maintain temporary logs that contain the duration of the VPN sessions, the amount of data transferred, the device ID, public IP address, and host name from where the VPN client connects to our service.
+Traffic anomalies that look like a potential abuse of our service (such as port scanning, spamming, or DDoS attacks performed by our clients) are detected by our software and will be logged as well.
 The logs are stored for 90 days prior to deletion, and can be used to deal with any misuse of our service or attacks against us.

 Tracker Mapper.
 With the Tracker Mapper feature, you can choose to log the tracking data of your traffic for 24 hours.
 The log is required for displaying the blocked tracking attempts as a visual map to you.
 The Tracker Mapper log will be marked for deletion and detached from the user record once you start a new log, delete it manually, or automatically after 3 days.